jesper-olsen/minesweeper-rs/README.md

-      --height <HEIGHT>          Number of rows (ignored if difficulty is set) [default: 9] --num-mines <NUM_MINES>    Number of mines (ignored if difficulty is set) [default: 10] --list-difficulties        List available difficulty presets and exit -h, --help                     Print help
+      --height <HEIGHT>          Number of rows (ignored if difficulty is set) [default: 9] --num-mines <NUM_MINES>    Number of mines (ignored if difficulty is set) [default: 10] --list-difficulties        List available difficulty presets and exit --display-bomb-prob        display bomb probabilities - in the status bar for cell under the cursor -h, --help                     Print help
   -V, --version                  Print version
 ```